vk1kcm/clock/README.md

 I've added the date and used the Airbus B612 font for readability.

 The clock uses the local time of your computer.
-If your computer clock is wrong, then so i will this clock be wrong.
+If your computer clock is wrong, then so will this clock be wrong.
 If you want to use this clock then make sure your computer is synchronised with a reliable time source.